Rūdolfs Jurciņš

 Rūdolfs Jurciņš (19 June 1909 – 22 July 1948) was a Latvian basketball player.
 He played as a center.

 Career

 Jurciņš won a gold medal at the 1935 EuroBasket competition, becoming first European champion.
 He participated at the 1936 Summer Olympics, where Latvia national basketball team got 15th/18th place.

 Jurciņš started to play basketball at the age of 15 in 1924.
-Before that he played football.
+Before that, he played football.
 He studied in the University of Latvia but did not graduate.
 However he played for University basketball team Universitātes sports from 1930 until 1937.
-He was a six-time Latvian champion.
+He was a member of latvian student fraternity Beveronija.
+He became a six-time Latvian champion.
 His debut in Latvian national basketball team was in 1928.
 Overall, he played 23 games in the national team and was a team captain.

 He was arrested in 1945 and deported to the GULAG camp in 1947.
 Rūdolfs Jurciņš died on 22 July 1948 in Molotov Oblast, Soviet Union.